Subagent Delegation

 Batch Mode Details

-Single-task delegation runs directly without thread pool overhead.
+Synchronous single-task delegation from an orchestrator runs directly without thread pool overhead.

 Model Override

-You can use a different model for subagents — useful for delegating simple tasks to cheaper/faster models:
+You can configure a different model for subagents via config.yaml — useful for delegating simple tasks to cheaper/faster models:

 If omitted, subagents use the same model as the parent.